Power Distribution Network Reconfiguration for Distributed Generation Maximization: Illustration and Discussion of the Proposed Method

 \subsection{Computation Time Evaluation}

 The elapsed runtime to solve the benchmark instances is summarized in Table~\ref{tab:runtime}.

 In the table, N/A means that the instance is infeasible.
 In addition, for REDS 135+1 with $K = 8$ and REDS 873+7 with $K = 6$ and $K = 8$ the table entries show the percentage optimality gap after time limit of one hour.
 In general, runtime increases as the network size and $K$ increase.
-However, there are exceptions as REDS 135+1 appears to be difficult for $K = 8$ (cf.~136ma with $K = 8$ differing only in DG locations), whereas REDS 83+11 is easy (even with $K = 26$ the runtime is 11.8s, not shown in Table~\ref{tab:runtime}).
+However, there are exceptions as REDS 135+1 appears to be difficult for $K = 8$ (cf.~136ma with $K = 8$ differing only in DG settings), whereas REDS 83+11 is easy (even with $K = 26$ the runtime is 11.8s, not shown in Table~\ref{tab:runtime}).
 Despite some irregularities in the runtime pattern, we conclude that the proposed method can reliably obtain guaranteed optimal DG set points and network configuration for moderately-sized instances (e.g., networks up to few hundred buses and $K \le 6$).
-However, discretion is needed when attempting to solve larger instances.
-Nevertheless, typically the marginal benefit diminishes rapidly with increasing $K$ \cite{jabr2012minimum}.
-Furthermore, despite not being able to solve large instances to optimality, the proposed method can return suboptimal solutions with certified optimality gap.
+However, discretion is needed when solving larger instances.
+Nevertheless, typically the marginal benefit diminishes rapidly with increasing $K$ (e.g., \cite{jabr2012minimum}).
+Further, despite not being able to solve large instances to optimality, the proposed method can return suboptimal solutions with certified optimality gap.
 Runtime to achieve 5\% optimality gap for the benchmarks is summarized in Table~\ref{tab:runtime_5percent}.

+We conclude that, with reasonable target of optimality gap, the proposed method for DG maximizing ROPF is practical for networks of reasonable size and number of switch status changes.
+However, for very large number of switch status changes (or a problem to plan for possible line expansion), the proposed method should be augmented with more efficient methodologies.